 You simply can’t pair any random hue with the other.

 And moreover, if you have a great command of the color wheel, it’s like a cherry on the top.

-Hence, this color will pair beautifully with blues, greens, browns, darker greiges, mustards, and even rusts and burnt oranges.
+So, this color will pair beautifully with blues, greens, browns, darker greiges (like Behr Graceful Gray!), mustards, and even rusts and burnt oranges.

 Also, if you are planning to introduce material and metallic accents through floating shelves, chandelier, artwork frames, and furniture frames – remember to add tinges of rustic wood, matte black, and brushed brass.